-Daniel graduated from Green Meadow in 2003 and is honored to serve as the Third Grade assistant.
-Daniel also works at the Nature Place Day Camp, is training to become a Waldorf teacher at Sunbridge Institute, plays music, and likes to cook and garden.
+Daniel graduated from Green Meadow in 2003.
+He served as a Lower School assistant for two years before taking his current class in Fall 2017.
+Daniel also works at The Nature Place Day Camp, plays music, and likes to cook and garden.
 He got married in October 2015 and welcomed a daughter to his family in August 2016.

 Elizabeth has been working in the field of Waldorf Education for over 20 years.
 She began her journey working with children with special needs in a residential Waldorf setting in 1992; worked as a tutor, substitute, and handwork assistant at the Monadnock Waldorf School in Keene, NH while she was working on her advanced degree; and then took her first class, a First Grade, at the Waldorf School of Baltimore, carrying the class through Eighth Grade.

 In 2006, she joined the faculty of the Green Meadow Waldorf School and also began teaching teachers at Sunbridge Institute.
 She is currently with her fourth Eighth Grade class at GMWS, and is a core faculty member of the Waldorf Elementary Teacher Education program at Sunbridge.